-Visits - Non-Face-to-Face are defined as the occasions when service recipient activities are provided to service recipients or significant others by means other than by face-face.
-These occasions take the place of a visit - face-to-face.
-Examples may include visits via telephone, email, or other forms of electronic communication, either on an individual or a group basis.
+Visits - Virtual are defined as the occasions during which service recipient activities are provided to service recipients by means other than in-person, on an individual or group basis.
+Virtual service recipient activities are provided using communications or information technology, with service provider(s) and service recipient(s) in different physical locations.
+Examples may include visits via video, telephone, email, or other forms of electronic communication, either on an individual or a group basis.
 These services are documented according to the health service organization's policy and are provided for more than 5 minutes.
-If a person is contacted more than once in a 24-hour period, more than one visit - non-face-to-face is recorded for that day.
-Visits non-face-to-face must be reported by category of service recipient/type of service recipient as outlined for Visit Face-to-Face pages 51 - 53.
+If a person is contacted more than once in a 24-hour period, more than one visit - virtual is recorded for that day. \Visits -virtual must be reported by category of service recipient/type of service recipient as outlined for Visit In-Person pages 51 - 53.